Benefits Of Breastfeeding

 Benefits to baby

-Your breastmilk is the only food designed specifically for your baby, can not be replicated, and changes as he grows, to suit his needs.
-What is more, the nutrients in breastmilk are more easily absorbed than formula milk, so you can be certain that he is getting maximum benefit, as well as being protected by the antibodies produced just for him and passed on through your milk.
-There are both short and long term benefits of breastfeeding for babyfor the recommended time of six months exclusively, and thereafter together with solid foods for as long as you and your baby wish.
+Your breastmilk is the only food designed specifically for your baby and cannot be replicated.
+As your baby grows and develops your breastmilk will change to suit their needs.
+What's more, the nutrients in breastmilk are more easily absorbed than formula milk, so you can be certain that your baby is getting maximum benefit, as well as being protected by the antibodies produced just for them and passed on through your milk.
+There are both short and long term benefits of breastfeeding for your baby for the recommended time of six months exclusively, and thereafter together with solid foods for as long as you and your baby wish.

 Imediate benefits to your baby

 Your baby will immediately feel a sense of comfort and security while breastfeeding, so it is important to put your baby to your breast as soon as you are able.
-Your first milk (colostrum) helps him to produce his first stool to excrete meconium (the substances ingested while in the womb) and lines his stomach and intestines to better defend against bacteria and viruses.
+Your first milk (colostrum) helps them to produce their first stool to excrete meconium (the substances ingested while in the womb) and lines his stomach and intestines to better defend against bacteria and viruses.

 If you have a family history of diabetes or allergies, your baby is less likely to develop these if he is breastfed.
 In addition, further benefits of breastfeeding baby are that they are less likely to: